-During winter, you can build the same type of shelter out of snow.
+During winter survival situations, you can build the same type of shelter out of snow.
 It may seem unpractical at first, but a snow igloo has excellent insulation quality.

 This kind of basic survival shelter could save your life in extreme situations.
 For example, you may be lost and freezing in the wild.
-You need to rest without risking frostbite or getting sick.
+You need to rest without risking frostbite or getting sick with a snow shelter or a simple hole.
 Using your body heat to keep warm is an almost sure way to remain alive through cold nights in the wilderness.

 Basic Open Shelter